A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Proof of Theorem A

 \section{Proof of Theorem A}

-To prove Theorem A, we prepare several propositions and lemmas: Let $U_i$ ($i=1,2$) be two domains in $\R^n$, and let $f_i:U_i\to \R^{n+1}$ be a $C^r$-differentiable frontal map with $C^r$-differentiable unit normal vector field $\nu_i$ defined on $U_i$.
-We take the \lq Legendrian lift\rq\
+To prove Theorem A, we prepare several propositions and lemmas: Let $U_i$ ($i=1,2$) be two domains in $\R^n$, and let $f_i:U_i\to \R^{n+1}$ be two $C^r$-differentiable frontal maps with $C^r$-differentiable unit normal vector fields $\nu_i$ defined on $U_i$.
+Since $p_2$ satisfies (a2),